-Study of the function and interrelationships of the nervous, endocrine, muscular, circulatory, respiratory, digestive, exocrine and reproductive systems of the human body.
-Emphasizes the homeostatic nature of these systems with some reference to human disease states.
+Study of the function and interrelationships of the nervous, endocrine, muscular, circulatory, respiratory, digestive, and reproductive systems of the human body.
+Relates these systems to the maintenance of homeostasis and the effects of exercise, behavior and disease on human physiology.